 Let’s consider another example to show how month-to-month tenancies work when you are the landlord.

 Say that you’ve just received notice from your job that you’ll be working overseas for the next eight months.
 You own a home and are carrying a mortgage payment, so you will continue to have to make mortgage payments during your leave.

 Rather than leaving the property vacant, you consider renting it out.
-Because it may be difficult for you to find a tenant willing to sign a fixed-term lease, you consider a month-to-month tenancy.
+You consider a month-to-month tenancy because it may be difficult for you to find a tenant willing to sign a lease for eight months.

-Eviction rules differ according to city and especially in rent-controlled areas, where you may not be able cancel a month-to-month tenancy for any reason.
+Eviction rules differ according to city laws.
+For example, in rent-controlled areas, you may not be able to cancel a month-to-month tenancy for any reason.
 Take this into account before entering into any leases.

 Pros and Cons of Month-to-Month Tenancies